 In 1994 I could only dream of a stable, hovering multirotor platform.
 I knew the concept was possible and often discussed building “a helicopter that’s not a helicopter”.
 In 2001, I built a coaxial twin rotor, 24″ diameter flying “tube” with four control vanes on the bottom driven by four servos.
 I fabricated my own foam core vacuum bagged rotor blades to save weight and drove them from two Astro Flight brushless 020 motors on high ratio gearboxes built by Doug Algeier.
 While it could lift it’s own weight consisting primarily of 8, 2000 maH, Nimh cells it pulled over 30 amps doing it.
 I shelved that project due to the high current consumption and lack of efficient rotor blades.

-In 2010 the multirotor craze really started to pick up worldwide.
-I built my first quadrotor using the APM 1 in the fall of 2010.
-To date I have built eight Arducopter quadrotors, three MultiWii quadrotors and two MultiWii tri-rotors.
+In 2010 the multirotor craze really started to pick up worldwide thanks to amazing websites like DIY Drones.
+I built my first quadrotor using the APM 1 in the fall of 2010 and have built dozens since.
+Maybe it was time to put a camera on this thing…